EricChv/WebDevProjects/Etch-a-Sketch/README.md

 # Etch-a-Sketch

-This is a simple rock paper scissors game implemented in JavaScript.
-The game allows players to play against the computer and keeps track of the score.
+This is a interactive website that resembes the classic Etch A Sketch toy.
+You can draw anything you want by dragging the mouse across the screen.
+The color darkens as you drag multilpe times over the same area.

 ## Features
 - Draw any figure in a Etch A Sketch style.